 The 2023 base price of a new Tesla Model Y ranges in cost from $54,990 – $58,990.
 This price range does not include state or local incentives, tax, and potential options.

-Used Model Y prices in 2021 range from $40,000 – $69,000 depending upon mileage, condition, and other options.
-Because the Model Y is relatively new, the used market isn’t as saturated as the Model S, for example, which limits the options that buyers have and keeps prices a bit higher.
+Used Model Y prices in 2023 range from $40,000 – $69,000 depending upon mileage, condition, and other options.
+Because the Model Y is relatively new, the used market isn’t as saturated as, for example, the Model S, which limits the options that buyers have and keeps prices a bit higher.

 How Much Does a Tesla Cybertruck Cost (New/Used)?

 In 2021, the new Tesla Cybertruck was projected to range in cost from $39,990 – $69,990.
 This range excludes state and local incentives, taxes, and upgrades like Full Self-Driving ($10,000).
 However, in 2023 there’s no price shown for the Cybertruck (Tesla removed this in late 2021).

-Because the Cybertruck hasn’t been produced yet, we have no way of knowing what used prices will be, but if we had to make a guess based on other used Tesla prices, we’d estimate the price range of a used Cybertruck ranging in cost from $35,000 – $65,000 depending on options, condition, and other specifics, but could be a decent amount higher.
+Because the Cybertruck hasn’t been produced yet, we have no way of knowing what used prices will be, but if we had to make a guess based on other used Tesla prices, we’d estimate the price range of a used Cybertruck ranging in cost from $35,000 – $65,000 depending on options, condition, and other specifics, but the actual number could be a decent amount higher.